 Motivational interviewing (MI) is a powerful tool for those dealing with drug abuse, alcohol abuse, and mental health issues because it leads to enhancing motivation and helps people explore internally motivated change.
 According to The Department of Health and Human Services, the effectiveness of motivational interviewing is backed by research.

 By working closely with a therapist using motivational enhancement therapy techniques, individuals gain insight into how they should approach making changes that will benefit them long-term.
 Ultimately, motivational interviewing gives individuals the power back over their lives so that they can determine how best to move forward on their recovery journey.

 Keep reading to learn more about motivational enhancement therapy/motivational interviewing and how Catalina Behavioral Health can help you recover today!

 Motivational enhancement therapy (MET) is a form of cognitive behavioral therapy that focuses on helping individuals develop problem-solving skills, better understand their motives for using drugs or alcohol, and make positive internally motivated changes in their lives.
 This type of therapy is often used when treating substance abuse or mental health disorders such as depression or anxiety.

 The cornerstone of motivational enhancement therapy is “client-centered counseling” which emphasizes the client’s autonomy, and supports self-efficacy and self-determination during treatment sessions.

 During these sessions, counselors use open-ended questions, affirmations, reflective listening techniques, and other methods to help clients explore the pros and cons of continuing with their current behaviors versus making positive changes in their lives.
-This approach must be utilized from the initial assessment moving forward.
+This approach must be utilized from the initial assessment and throughout a client’s care moving forward.